Elephants Riding to War, Wat Bupharam

 River trips can be booked at several piers around Narawat Bridge.

-Top Chiang Mai Historic Sites
+Chiang Mai Historic Sites

 As Chiang Mai is much older than Bangkok, the range of temple architecture is correspondingly wider, and covers a much longer historical period, from the earlier low profile Lan Na style to the taller and more ornate 19th and 20th century styles.

-Though many of the major temples are within, or close to the city walls, there several important temples somewhat further out of town, notably Wat Jed Yod (see below), Wat Suan Dork, and Wat Phra That Doi Suthep(se below).
-For the locations of these temples see the interactive map above.
+Though many of the major temples are within, or close to the city walls, there are several important temples somewhat further out of town, notably Wat Jed Yod (see below), Wat Suan Dork, and Wat Phra That Doi Suthep(see below).

-Of the city center temples the most famous are probably Wat Chedi Luang, Wat Phra Singh, Wat Chiang Man and Wat Bupharam, though I also like the lesser known Wat Lok Moli and Wat Mangrai.
+Of the city center temples the most famous are probably Wat Chedi Luang, Wat Phra Singh, Wat Chiang Man and Wat Bupharam, though I also like the lesser known Wat Lok Moli and Wat Mengrai.

-Wat Mangrai
+Wat Mengrai

 Wat Lok Moli

-Not much is known of Wat Lok Moli, situated on Manee Nopparat Road, just west of Chang Phuak Gate, though it was clearly of importance to the family and descendants of King Mangrai, as they had their ashes buried there.
+Not much is known of Wat Lok Moli, situated on Manee Nopparat Road, just west of Chang Phuak Gate, though it was clearly of importance to the family and descendants of King Mangrai, as their ashes were buried there.
 First chronicle mention of the temple was in the late 14th century.

 Wat Jed Yod

-Situated to the north west of the city on route 11, Super Highway, Wat Potharam Maha Wiharn, popularly know as Wat Jed Yod, is considered one of Thailand's most important historic sites.
+Wat Jed Yod Wiharn Situated to the north west of the city on route 11, Super Highway, Wat Potharam Maha Wiharn, popularly know as Wat Jed Yod, is considered one of Thailand's most important historic sites.

 Much of the temple complex is in ruins, but what remains of the Lan Na style Chedis, and the extraordinary seven spired Wiharn, which gives the temple its name (Jed Yod = seven spires), are most impressive and evocative.

 The temple was built by King Tilok during the late 15th century.
 The great Wiharn Jed Yod was modelled on the Mahabodhi Vihara, Bodh Gaya India, and the Bodhi Tree nearby is said to have come from the tree, also in Bodh Gaya, under which The Buddha achieved illumination.
-The well preserved Chedi, shown to the left, contains the ashes of King Tilok himself.
+The well preserved Chedi, shown to the right, contains the ashes of King Tilok himself.

 The walls of the Wiharn were decorated with beautiful stucco reliefs, depicting celestial beings; some of the reliefs are still in pretty good conditon, others much damaged during long wars with Burma, by the end of which, in the late 18th century, Lan Na was exhausted and depopulated, Wat Jed Yod and Chiang Mai itself were abandoned for some 20 years.